 Our processing facilities in India and Vietnam use sterilisation technology that is very efficient in its water use.
 Nedspice’ new onion and garlic dehydration plant in Gurajat, India, will have virtually zero water discharge due to water recycling, saving over 100 m3 water per day.
-To learn more about the new plant please click here.

 Additionally, clove, nutmeg, mace, cassia and cinnamon are all naturally rain fed crops and their cultivation does thereby not contribute to any further water use.

 Through above mentioned activities and continuous promotion of responsible water use we contribute to the achievement of SDG 6 (ensure availability and sustainable management of water and sanitation).

 After the crop has been harvested, we actively seek ways to improve our production and transportation process.

 For most sourcing areas we arranged collection points for raw materials close to farmers, which results in strong reduction of transport to central markets.
 After the ingredients are collected, the processing takes place in Nedspice processing facilities in producing countries (India and Vietnam).
 This further contributes to minimizing transport emissions and logistics costs.
 Another example of conscious transport is the development of the Nedspice blue bag, to minimize loss of volatile oil during transport.

 Examples of conscious production include, the installation of efficient steam boilers for our turmeric production and the installation of solar reflective panels in our facility in India to minimize dependency on fossil fuels.